 One of my lovely readers requested a post on choosing eco friendly beer, and I like nothing more than to provide helpful information – so here we have it!
-Beer has always been my go-to alcoholic drink of choice (in moderation of course!), so I have done my research over the years, making this definitely a topic I’m happy to talk about!
+Beer has always been my go-to alcoholic drink of choice (in moderation of course!).
+My friends know I love beer so much so that they have asked me to start making your own beer at home which I might be doing in the coming week.
+I have done my research over the years, making this definitely a topic I’m happy to talk about!
 If you have any other topics you’d like me to research for you just let me know!

 Much of the environmental impact of beer comes from its refrigeration, transport and the glass it is stored in.
 In fact, the most eco friendly way to consume beer is straight from the keg (particularly if you walk or ride to the pub!), but today I wanted to more focus on what to look for with regards to beer to drink at home!